Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Introduction

-: With the anticipated arrival of quantum computers\footnote{\url{https://csrc.nist.gov/projects/post-quantum-cryptography}}, Shor's algorithm \cite{Shor-algo} can break classical cryptosystems (e.g., ECDSA~\cite{NIST:DigitalSignature:FIPS:186:5:2019}, RSA~\cite{StinsonCrypto}) that rely on conventional intractability assumptions (e.g., Discrete Logarithm Problem (DLP)~\cite{BookModernCrypto:Katz:2007:IMC:1206501}).
-Their fast progress demands a rapid (if not immediate) migration of the current conventional cryptosystems into the PQ domain.
-As a result, The National Institute of Standards and Technology (NIST) has launched the Post-Quantum Cryptography (PQC) standardization effort and recently announced the selected PQ signature standards~\cite{nist-4th-round}.
-The White House also issued a memorandum towards migrating to PQC by providing transitional guidance\footnote{\url{https://www.whitehouse.gov/wp-content/uploads/2022/11/M-23-02-M-Memo-on-Migrating-to-Post-Quantum-Cryptography.pdf}}.
-Therefore, DT applications urgently need a PQ signature that respects their efficiency requirements.
+: With the anticipated arrival of quantum computers~\cite{chamola2021information}, Shor's algorithm \cite{Shor-algo} can break conventional cryptosystems (e.g., ECDSA~\cite{Ed25519}, RSA~\cite{katz2020introduction}) that rely on conventional intractability assumptions (e.g., Discrete Logarithm Problem (DLP)~\cite{katz2020introduction}).
+The fast progress in quantum computing make it necessary to swiftly transition to quantum-secure alternatives.
+Indeed, NIST initiated PQC standardization, outlining selected PQ signature standards.
+The White House also issued a memorandum providing guidance for the transition to PQC \footnote{\url{https://www.whitehouse.gov/wp-content/uploads/2022/11/M-23-02-M-Memo-on-Migrating-to-Post-Quantum-Cryptography.pdf}}.
+Thus, DT applications urgently need a PQ digital signature that respects their efficiency requirements.

-{\em (ii) Compromise-resiliency}: In certain DT applications such as smart-health monitoring or smart-home, sensors, and actuators may operate in open environments, making them vulnerable to compromise via either physical means or malware \cite{tawalbeh2020iot}.
-Hence, it is important for a digital signature scheme to offer compromise-resiliency features like forward security (FS).
-It guarantees authenticity and integrity before a system breach point \cite{ForwardSecure_MMM_02} by constantly updating the secret keys.
+{\em (ii) Compromise-resiliency}: Most of the DT applications such as smart-health monitoring or smart-home, sensors, actuators, and mobile devices may operate in open and hostile environments that make them vulnerable to compromise via either physical means or malware \cite{wang2021quantum2fa}.
+Hence, it is important for a digital signature to offer compromise-resiliency features like forward security (FS) \cite{shaw2022post}.
+The latter prevents forgeries for the past time periods upon private key exposure events.
+Hence, it guarantees authenticity and integrity before a system breach point \cite{ForwardSecure_MMM_02} by constantly updating the secret keys.
 FS signatures are (in some cases significantly) costlier than their standard (plain) signature counterparts.
 This becomes even more expensive when PQ security is also considered.